Skip to Content

 • 1 tsp Italian seasoning

-1. Preheat your oven to 375°F.
+1. Preheat your wall oven to 375 °F.

-4. Stuff shredded mozzarella into the crevices.
+4. Stuff shredded mozzarella into the cuts.

 4. Classic Sugar Cookies